ptrr/dotfiles-2/README.md

 ## Credits

-The wallpaper image file is courtesy of [Alena Aenami](https://www.artstation.com/aenamiart).
-Used under the terms of fair use.
+The wallpaper image file is courtesy of [Paul Morris](https://unsplash.com/photos/PaNxe-QJwhE).
+Used under the terms of the Unsplash license.

 The slick greeter background is courtesy of [Michael Fertig on Unsplash](https://unsplash.com/photos/DWWe3bhkj9k).
 Used under the terms of the Unsplash license.